talmeym/regurgitator-core/README.md

 getting started
 ---------------

-below is an pom.xml excert for including regurgitator in your java maven project:
+below is an example pom.xml for a maven project that includes regurgitator:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>